 No piano is junk, no person is unmusical

-We want to be of service to Edinburgh's creative community, by opening a space where anything can happen - music, dance, theatre, discussions, performance art, workshops, citizens' assembly, experimentation - and where the intense cultural excitement of our festivals can be harnessed to bring a vibrancy to the city outside the month of August.
+We want to be of service to Edinburgh's creative community, by opening a fully accessible space where anything can happen - music, dance, theatre, discussions, performance art, workshops, citizens' assembly, experimentation - and where the intense cultural excitement of the Fringe can be harnessed to bring a vibrancy to the city outside the month of August.

 A permanent home will mean the Pianodrome can open year-round, helping us to create a community venue which can host diverse events and activities, and help support new ideas.
-Spaces like this are vital to our society, providing invaluable chances for people from different backgrounds to meet, to cooperate and to experiment - all essential for us to help generate hope in these dark times.
+Spaces like this are vital to our society, providing invaluable chances for people from different backgrounds to meet, to cooperate and to experiment.
+These are essential tools to forge much needed connections and generate hope in these dark and unpredictable times.

 A venue in town will also mean we’ll be ready to host events when the Fringe Festival makes a comeback in August 2021.
 With your help we can raise the funds we need to secure a lease for a long term site in the city.